alexrblohm/dash_app_sample/README.md

-# docker_setup
+# dash_app_sample
-#TODO
-Yo nerds, here is a very basic Docker-Python setup that should solve most Python Docker problems.

-I use a Mac and find it a million times easier for this stuff.
-Don't ask for Windows stuff, I'm a statistician turned data scientist so I'm not an expert on this stuff.
+This is a generic Docker-Python setup with a very simple Dash app.

 ## Setup